The Goal of Piano Instruction

 He has performed solo recitals in St. Louis, Lawrence, KS, Kansas City, and Phoenix, and has performed as collaborative artist in South Korea with the Kansas City Chorale, and in the USA with the University of Kansas Symphony Orchestra and Wind Ensemble, and as soloist with the Arizona State University Sinfonietta.

 He has also been very active as a professional singer as well.
 He was a member of KU Jazz Singers and Chamber Choir, as well as Music Director and singer in the college a cappella group Genuine Imitation.
 At ASU he has been a long-time member of their choirs.
 He sang with the Chamber Singers and Symphonic Chorale, the Herberger Singers and Heatwave Vocal Jazz.
 He has appeared as bass soloist with the Phoenix Symphony with Michael Christie conducting the opera in concert "Ainadamar".
 He has appeared with professional choirs around the country including the Grammy-winning Phoenix Chorale, Grammy-winning Kansas City Chorale, Grammy-nominated Seraphic Fire, Grammy-nominated Tucson Chamber Artists, and Spire Chamber Ensemble, and has shared the stage with such great artists as Kitty Carlisle, Dawn Upshaw, and Kelley O'Connor.
 He has also appeared internationally with Ireland's National Choir, Anúna, in an extensive tour of China that culminated in a performance at the National Center for the Performing Arts in Beijing.
-He is currently a bass singer with the Grammy Award-winning Phoenix Chorale and sings several times a week at St. Barnabas on the Desert Episcopal Church in Paradise Valley.
+He is currently a bass singer with the Phoenix Chorale, the True Concord, and sings several times a week at St. Barnabas on the Desert Episcopal Church in Paradise Valley.

 His performances have been popular on Youtube.
 Here is one recent performance of Beethoven's final piano sonata:

-Joshua Hillmann brings a great tradition from great teachers!
+Dr. Hillmann brings a great tradition from great teachers!